Middle kingdoms of India: The Palas

 The death of Devapala ended the period of ascendancy of the Pala Empire and several independent dynasties and kingdoms emerged during this time.
 However, Mahipala I rejuvenated the reign of the Palas.
 He recovered control over all of Bengal and expanded the empire.
 He survived the invasions of Rajendra Chola and the Chalukyas.
 After Mahipala I the Pala dynasty again saw its decline until Ramapala, the last great ruler of the dynasty, managed to retrieve the position of the dynasty to some extent.
 He crushed the Varendra rebellion and extended his empire farther to Kamarupa, Odisha and Northern India.

 The Pala Empire can be considered as the golden era of Bengal.
 Palas were responsible for the introduction of Mahayana Buddhism in Tibet, Bhutan and Myanmar.
-The Palas had extensive trade as well as influence in south-east Asia.
+The Palas had extensive trade and influence in south-east Asia.
 This can be seen in the sculptures and architectural style of the Sailendra Empire (present-day Malaya, Java, Sumatra).

+Karnatas of Mithila

+In 1097 AD, the Karnat dynasty of Mithila emerged on the Bihar/Nepal border area and maintained capitals in Darbhanga and Simraongadh.
+The dynasty was established by Nanyadeva, a military commander of Karnataka-origin.
+Under this dynasty, the Maithili language started to develop with the first piece of Maithili literature, the Varna Ratnakara being produced in the 14th century by Jyotirishwar Thakur.
+The Karnats also carried out raids into Nepal.
+They fell in 1324 following the invasion of Ghiyasuddin Tughlaq.